Submitty/SysadminTools/preferred_name_logging/readme.md

 scrape the Postgresql logfile and record only those entries that showed preferred name change.

-This is setup and cofnigured by Submitty during system installation and should automatically operate daily at 2:05AM.
+This is setup and configured by Submitty during system installation and should automatically operate daily at 2:05AM.

 ## FERPA